 -Food sources of Thiamin?
 Eggs, meat, legumes, nuts, seeds, dried milk

-Calcium, Zinc, and essential vitamins reduce the toxic effects of lead and excess manganese.
+Calcium and Zinc: reduce the toxic effects of lead and excess manganese.

 Providing my kids with a well-balanced diet, full of nutrients is a mindful way of optimally nourishing them in order to safeguard them from modern day illness and to allow them a chance to be healthy!
 This is call Protective Nutrition.